Danjb1/open-rival/projects/Open-Rival/README.md

 ## Build

-Build using Visual Studio after installing all required dependencies.
+Configure the project using CMake and build using any modern compiler.

-See [this guide](/docs/development_quickstart.md) for more details.
+See [this guide](/docs/dev_quickstart.md) for more details.

 ## Static Code Analysis